llambiel/letsecureme/post.md

 service nginx reload
 ```

-This script can also be found [here](https://raw.githubusercontent.com/llambiel/letsecureme/master/renewCerts.sh)
+This script can also be downloaded [here](https://raw.githubusercontent.com/llambiel/letsecureme/master/renewCerts.sh)

 We add a daily cron that trigger our script: